 For the best lunch in Tampere, head to Restaurant 4 vuodenaikaa.
 4 vuodenaikaa (four seasons) is a small and idyllic restaurant devoted for Finnish and French cuisine located in the Tampere Market Hall.

 For a romantic night out Hella & Huone is the place.
 This small and unique evening restaurant relies on French style cuisine.
 The make use of different seasons and vegetables when planning their menus.
-The restaurant will open in new premises on Aleksanterinkatu in summer 2020.

 Restaurant Sasor is situated close to Tampere Hall.
 This privately founded restaurant updates their menu three times a year to always be able to use season’s fresh ingredients.
 Whether you crave for salad or steak, the menu has what you’re looking for.
 Children are also considered.